javascript-tutorial/en.javascript.info/1-js/06-more-functions/03-closure/8-make-army/solution.md

-The function `makeArmy` does the following:
+Let's examine what's done inside `makeArmy`, and the solution will become obvious.

-1. Creates an empty array `shooters`:
+1. It creates an empty array `shooters`:

     ```js
     let shooters = [];
     ```
-2. Fills it in the loop via `shooters.push`.
+2. Fills it in the loop via `shooters.push(function...)`.

     Every element is a function, so the resulting array looks like this: